ECP rejects impression of needless delay in polls process

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Wednesday rejected outright the impression being created by certain circles that the ECP was causing a needless delay in the poll process.
+ISLAMABAD: The Election Commission of Pakistan (ECP) Wednesday rejected outright the impression, being created by certain circles that the ECP was causing needless delay in the poll process.

 The ECP continued that then under the Elections Act, 2017, Section 98 (1), the notification pertaining to the returned candidates was issued on August 07 and under Article 51, the independents had to join a political party within three days and submit an affidavit accordingly to the ECP.
 The last date for joining a political party is August 09.